GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - Change the listening address!
     - By default postgres is listening to the localhost address, something like 127.0.0.1.
 Even when opening the port in ufw it wont really be open.
 It will only listen for connections from this machine, not your network!
 This stumped me for actual days because I thought either my router or isp was messed up, ufe was messed up, my iptables were messed up, or my ssl certificates were messed up.
 Nope!
 Just a setting I didn't know I needed to set!
       - Change the value in "listen_address" to the ip or host you want to listen to.
 I set mine to '0.0.0.0' to listen to every device.
 You can separate multiple addressed with commas.
 Note: The address does need to be a string, so put it in quotes.
-        - Not if you want to change the port it listens to that line is right beneath this one.
+        - Note that if you want to change the port it listens to that line is right beneath this one.
 Note: This one is an integer.
 - Add rule to allow for ssl
   - sudo vim /etc/postgresql/version#/main/pg_hba.conf
   - Add the following to the end